Rainbow Flag consists of six stripes, with the colors red, orange, yellow, green, blue, and violet

 Part of the Raleigh Historic Development Commission’s (RHDC) mission is to identify and recommend properties and neighborhoods for historic designation.
 This includes Raleigh Historic LandmarksRaleigh Historic Overlay Districts, and listing in the National Register of Historic Places.
 City staff identifies previously unknown properties with broad updates to the citywide architectural survey records and by using more targeted theme context studies.
 Previous context reports prepared include Kit Homes, Architect Leif Valand, and the Method Community.

 In response to a citizen request, the RHDC reviewed existing historic designations and found that the LGBTQIA+ community lacks representation.
 There are currently no properties related to Raleigh’s LGBTQIA+ history listed in the National Register of Historic Places.
-Additionally, there is not a developed context for evaluating potential historic resources for official recognition.
+Additionally, there is not a developed context for evaluating potential LGBTQIA+ historic resources for official recognition.

 What is a Historic Context Study?